 There are 5 primary benefits a vCIO can offer your organization.

 1. Flexible IT solutions

 Unlike hiring a full-time, in-house CIO, contracting your IT needs to a vCIO gives you flexible service options so you receive as much or as little assistance as your company needs.
-As a third party, a vCIO will likely provide greater objectivity, allowing the consultant to present you with a full array of IT solutions without the pressure of internal politics.
+As a third party, a vCIO will provide greater objectivity, allowing the consultant to present you with a full array of managed IT services without the pressure of internal politics.

 2. The resources of a full-time CIO (without the cost)